DikshaSogani/project1/README.md

 # project1
-this a demo for git and github
+this a demo for git and github demo project